Haydn and Mozart: Background

-Haydn was already a fairly well-known young composer in Mozart's childhood.
-His six string quartets Opus 20 (1772), called the "Sun" Quartets from the drawing of the sun on the cover of the first edition, were widely circulated and are conjectured (for instance, by Charles Rosen) to have been the inspiration for the six early string quartets K. 168–173 the 17-year-old Mozart wrote during a 1773 visit to Vienna.
+Haydn was already a fairly well-known composer in Mozart's childhood.
+His six string quartets Opus 20 (1772) were widely circulated and are conjectured (for instance, by Charles Rosen) to have been the inspiration for the six early string quartets K. 168–173 the 17-year-old Mozart wrote during a 1773 visit to Vienna.

 The two composers probably weren't able to meet until after Mozart's permanent relocation to Vienna in 1781.
-Haydn's presence was required most of the time at the palace of Eszterháza in Hungary some distance from Vienna, where his employer and patron Prince Nikolaus Esterházy preferred to live.
+Haydn's presence was required most of the time at the palace of Eszterháza in Hungary, about 90 km from Vienna, where his employer and patron Prince Nikolaus Esterházy preferred to live.
 During the winter months, the Prince moved to the ancestral palace of his family in Eisenstadt, bringing Haydn with him.
-In these periods it was often feasible for Haydn to make brief visits to Vienna, about 40 km away.
+In these periods it was often feasible for Haydn to make brief visits to Vienna, about 50 km away.

 Meeting

 As Jones notes, there were various points in the 1770s and early 1780s when Haydn and Mozart might have met, Haydn visiting Vienna from his normal work venues of Esterháza and Eisenstadt, Mozart from Salzburg.
 The earliest at which it is likely they would have met is 22 and 23 December 1783, at a performance sponsored by the Vienna Tonkünstler-Societät, a charitable organization for musicians.
 On the program were works by both Haydn (Jones: "a symphony and a chorus, both probably from [the oratorio] Il ritorno di Tobia") and Mozart ("a new concert aria, probably 'Misero! o sogno!'
 [K. 431], and, on the first night, a piano concerto.")

+At the time of this meeting, Haydn was the most celebrated composer in Europe.
+Mozart's own reputation was definitely on the rise.
+His opera The Abduction from the Seraglio had been premiered with great success in Vienna, and was being produced in several other cities.
+Haydn would have been 51 at the time, and Mozart 27.